golemfactory/awesome-golem/README.md

 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
 - [golemized-strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.
 - [golem-parallel-matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - various statistical analyses are performed on circadian rhythm measurements in human test subjects.
 - [golem-covid](https://github.com/iRhonin/golem-covid) - This program get a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
-After all images generated (in outputs), it will gather them and create a gif ([example](https://github.com/iRhonin/golem-covid/raw/main/covid.gif?raw=true)).
+After all images generated (in outputs), it will gather them and create a gif ([example](https://i.imgur.com/0wtVDgx.mp4)).
-- [golem-geomandel](https://github.com/Edhendil/golem-geomandel) - Geomandel requestor is a python script for generating sequences of Mandelbrot images centered on a single point and with zoom increasing in each image [example](https://youtu.be/vKH7x2SrkEo).
+- [golem-geomandel](https://github.com/Edhendil/golem-geomandel) - Geomandel requestor is a python script for generating sequences of Mandelbrot images centered on a single point and with zoom increasing in each image ([example](https://youtu.be/vKH7x2SrkEo)).
+- [golem-lorenz-attractor](https://github.com/hhio618/golem-lorenz-attractor) - The Lorenz Equations are a system of three coupled, first-order, nonlinear differential equations which describe the trajectory of a particle through time.
+- [limit-visualization](https://github.com/vporton/limit-visualization) - Plot graphs on Golem with various limits.
+[Discontinous example](https://i.imgur.com/mxRDe5G.gif).

 ## Tools